airbus/scikit-decide/README.md

 This will only install the core library, which is enough if you intend to create your own domain and solver.

+#### c.
+C++ extension installation

+This extension provides several algorithms implemented in C++ that are directly available in the Python interface.
+Make sure you have a recent C++ compiler with c++-17 support.
+Make sure you are in the "scikit-decide for Python" root directory and install with Pip:

+    cd YOUR_LOCAL_PATH_TO_GIT_CLONED_SKDECIDE
+    pip install --install-option="--cpp-extension" --install-option="--cxx-compiler=<PATH_TO_YOUR_CPP_COMPILER>" --install-option="--cmake-options="<OPTIONAL_CMAKE_OPTIONS>" .\[all\] -v

+CMake options are useful in case of unusual system configurations, so we recommend to try to build the C++ extension without providing cmake options.
+Should you need to pass cmake options to the installer, use the same format as the standard cmake command.

+if you just want to build a dstributable wheel of scikit-decide containing the compiled C++ extension, make sure you are in the "scikit-decide for Python" root directory and build it with setuptools:

+    cd YOUR_LOCAL_PATH_TO_GIT_CLONED_SKDECIDE
+    python setup.py bdist_wheel --cpp-extension --cxx-compiler=<PATH_TO_YOUR_CPP_COMPILER> --cmake-options=<OPTIONAL_CMAKE_OPTIONS>

 ## Documentation (work in progress)

 The documentation is currently being updated for more control and flexibility, using [VuePress](https://v1.vuepress.vuejs.org) to generate an interactive static website.